The Voice for Texas Architecture

 Education Outreach

-Charge: To create opportunities to promote the role of architecture to young people to develop a pipeline for the profession; and to facilitate an exchange of information and best practices among programs in local chapters that support K-12 initiatives.
+Charge: To support opportunities to promote the role of architecture to young people to develop a pipeline for the profession; and to facilitate an exchange of information and best practices among programs in local chapters that support K-12 initiatives.

 Architect Licensing Advisors (ALAs)

-Charge: To promote licensure among students and emerging professionals by providing education, information, and resources about the Architectural Experience Program (AXP), TBAE, and NCARB.
+Charge: To promote licensure among students and emerging professionals by providing education, information, and resources about the ARE, Architectural Experience Program (AXP), TBAE, and NCARB.

 Practice and Recognition Commission